Picking the right surfskate brand is a challenge.

 Who Is Carver Best For?

-If you want something that you can ride longer distances on and still carve more aggressively than a traditional cruiser, Carver Skateboards could be a solid choice for you.
+If you want something that you can ride longer distances on and still carve more aggressively than a traditional cruiser, Carver Skateboards is a great choice for you.
 The brand has many designs with varying graphics, decks shape and wheelbase options.
 Carver surfskates are also lower-priced than boards from YOW and Smoothstar so those on a tighter budget should definitely consider one of these boards.

-Curfboard is based in Munich, Germany, and got its start with a successful Kickstarter campaign back in 2016.
+Curfboard, based in Munich, Germany, got its start with a successful Kickstarter campaign in 2016.
 They've now established themselves as a main brand in the surfskate scene.
 Most surfskates make use of a spring or bushing in the front truck to provide a greater range of motion that feels loose and surf-like.

 Check out my Waterborne review

 Waterborne is less of a traditional surfskate company because they focus mainly on creating a universal adapter that doesn't use a spring.
 This successful and universal design can be used by other companies; of note are the partnerships you can see with Penny and Z-Flex boards.

-Beyond being unique in construction, Waterborne claims their adapters are indestructible, extending their lifespan and saving you money in the process.
-They also came up with a design for the rear truck that improves how the whole system functions.
-The Waterborne rear truck adapter suspends the rear trucks on a bushing rail adapter, allowing you to get even gnarlier with your turns.
+Beyond being unique in construction, Waterborne claims their adapters are indestructible, extending their lifespan and saving you money over the long run.
+Waterborne also developed and is now selling a design for the rear truck that improves how the whole system functions.
+The Waterborne rear truck adapter suspends the rear trucks on a bushing rail adapter, allowing you to get even deeper and gnarlier with your turns.

 For the more experimental surf-skater who wants to build and tinker with their set-up , Waterborne’s collection will turn your stale rig into a fresh and exhilarating shredding machine.

-Instead of going the spring approach like most other surfskates on the market, they use a cube bushing, mixed with bearings and washers to give you that feel of surfing on land.
-Although it might not add the resistance that a spring design has, it works great and is an extremely durable way of approaching an adapter.
-It offers a deeper riding feel compared to Slide and Carver since it pivots more aggressively.
-It even has a wheel bite limiter, which stops it from pivoting at 35 degrees.
+Instead of going with the spring approach like most other surfskates on the market, Waterborne uses a cube bushing, mixed with bearings and washers to give you that feel of surfing on land.
+Although it might not add the resistance that a spring design has, it works great and is an extremely durable way of approaching the surfskate adapter.
+Waterborne’s adapter offers a deeper riding feel compared to Slide and Carver since it pivots more aggressively and even has a built-in wheel bite limiter that stops the adapter from pivoting more than 35 degrees.

 Who Is Waterborne Best For?

-If you want to get that surfskate feeling without spending hundreds of dollars on a complete, you should highly consider Waterborne.
-Especially if you have a cruiser laying around.
-It'll give you a good idea of that surfskate feeling without breaking the bank.
-Then if you end up really liking the motions and the surfskate style, you can start exploring other options.
+If you want to get that surfskate feeling without spending hundreds of dollars on a complete, you should absolutely consider Waterborne especially if you already have a cruiser laying around.
+And if you end up really liking the motions and the surfskate style, you can start exploring other options.
 Fair warning with Waterborne adapters though: buying the parts to create your own set-up means you have to build and customize.

 Check out my Smoothstar review